 The Annual USC Neuroscience Graduate Program Symposium

 A committee of graduate students organizes an in-house Neuroscience Graduate Student Symposium every spring in which all talks and poster presentations are given by students.
-This year the Symposium will be held on January, 20, 2017 at the Radisson Hotel on Figueroa (further information will available as the event approaches).
+This year the Symposium will be held on January, 25th, 2019 at the USC Hotel on Figueroa (further information will available as the event approaches).
 It is an extremely popular and successful event that is attended by all students and faculty in the program, as well as visiting prospective graduate students.

 Hello from Brian Leung, the 2016-17 NGF Czar